shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 • You gain a penalty equal to X on all Checks and Saves you make.

-• Your Speed and Save DC is reduced by X.
+• Your Save DC is reduced by X.

+You’re Slowed X.

 **Death:** You immediately die if your Exhaustion is greater than your CM.